rbaumbach/Capsule/README.md

 ## What this means

-This project contains many protocols, wrappers, property wrappers, and builders that can be used with accompanying fakes for simple unit testing.
+This project contains many protocols, extensions, wrappers, property wrappers, errors, and builders that can be used with accompanying fakes for simple unit testing and misc. usage.

 ## Adding Capsule to your project